Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

 The SDGs Connector Web Application is designed to be seamlessly integrated into high school curricula.
 Teachers will be able to use the platform to:

-- Supplement existing science and social studies units with engaging, relevant content about the SDGs.
-- Assign specific SDG connections as part of project-based learning initiatives, allowing students to apply classroom knowledge to real-world challenges.
+- Project Based Learning: Teachers can assign SDG projects to students as part of their broader coursework, allowing them to apply classroom knowledge to real-world challenges.
-- Utilize the application’s resources to facilitate discussions around global issues, fostering critical thinking and collaborative learning in the classroom.
-- Enhance existing lesson plans by incorporating the SDGs into topics covered in subjects such as mathematics, geography, and language arts, allowing for interdisciplinary projects that -show the relevance of these goals across different domains.
-- Encourage students to conduct research on local or global issues related to the SDGs, promoting inquiry-based learning and critical analysis of real-world situations.
+- Cross Curricular Connections: The platform enables students to work across disciplines, helping them see how subjects like environmental science, economics, geography, and social justice interconnect when addressing SDGs.
+Teachers from multiple subjects can collaborate, using the app as a hub for interdisciplinary learning.
+- Supplemental Resource for Lessons: Teachers can use Gradatim as an interactive tool to supplement lesson plans.
+The built-in resources, NASA data, and interactive videos can enhance lectures and discussions.
+- Independent Research: Students can be encouraged to independently explore SDGs that interest them, using the platform as a research tool to deepen their understanding.

 BENEFITS: